r7al38/Guess-Pass/README.md

 ![License](https://img.shields.io/badge/License-MIT-green.svg)
 ![Platform](https://img.shields.io/badge/Platform-Linux%20%7C%20Windows%20%7C%20macOS-lightgrey.svg)

-**GuessPass** is an advanced password analysis tool that generates potential passwords based on personal information patterns.
-It demonstrates how attackers might guess passwords using publicly available data.
+**GuessPass** is a powerful security analysis tool that demonstrates how attackers can guess passwords using publicly available personal information.
+By analyzing patterns in personal data, it generates likely password combinations to help users understand and improve their password security.

-**Developer:** r7al38

 ## 🎯 What It Does